-Figure \ref{fig:red_signals} provides visual evidence of how spectators use the features from the environment in each lucky condition to inform their redistribution decisions.
+Figure \ref{fig:red_signals} provides visual evidence of how spectators use the features from the environment in each luck condition to inform their redistribution decisions.
 The figure presents a series of binned scatterplots plotting average redistribution ($y$-axis) against the information observed by spectators ($x$-axis).
 Under lucky outcomes (Panel A), the relationship between redistribution and the coin-flip probability is piecewise linear.
 For low coin-flip probabilities, there is a positive and linear relationship, but for sufficiently large coin-flip probabilities, redistribution is unresponsive to further changes in the coin-flip probability.
 Under lucky opportunities (Panel B), the relationship between redistribution and the multiplier difference is linear across the entire range of multiplier differences.\footnote{In Appendix Table \ref{tab:redist-poly}, we regress the fraction of earnings redistributed on higher-order polynomials of the multiplier difference and find that none of these terms have a significant effect on redistribution.
 This provides further evidence suggesting that spectators use the \textit{linear} multiplier difference to inform their redistribution decisions.} On average, a one-unit increase in the difference between the high and low performers' multipliers leads to a four percentage point increase in the share of earnings redistributed.

-\subsubsection{Features of the environment and source of inequality.}
+\subsubsection{Features of the Environment and Source of Inequality.}

-Next, we study the empirical relationship between the observable features of the environment and the probability that the outcomes was due to luck.
+Next, we study the empirical relationship between the observable features of each luck environment and the probability that the inequality between workers is the result of luck.
 Under lucky outcomes, there is a linear relationship between the coin-flip probability and the likelihood that the best performer lost (Figure \ref{fig:signals}, Panel A).
 This relationship starts at the origin, as the best performer never loses when the coin-flip probability is zero, and increases linearly with the coin-flip probability.